Egyptian cuisine: Bedouins

-Bedouin cuisine in Egypt is deeply intertwined with the nomadic lifestyle, emphasizing the use of livestock such as camels and goats, which are essential for food, clothing, and other needs.
+Bedouin cuisine in Egypt is deeply intertwined with their nomadic lifestyle, emphasizing the use of livestock such as camels and goats, which are essential for food, clothing, and other needs.
 Camels provide vital resources, including milk, which is highly nutritious, while goats supply meat, milk, cheese, and skins, fulfilling a significant portion of Bedouins' dietary requirements.
 Sheep are also important, though cows are typically avoided due to their high maintenance needs.
 This reliance on livestock is central to Bedouin cooking practices.